ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.1-released.md

 SETTINGS ratio_of_defaults_for_sparse_serialization = 0.9
 ```

-It allows compress data better and optimizes computations, because data in sparse columns will be processed directly in sparse format in memory.
+It allows compressing data better and optimizes computations, because data in sparse columns will be processed directly in sparse format in memory.

-Sparse or full format is selected based on column statistic that is calculated on insert and updated on background merges.
+Sparse or full format is selected based on column statistics that is calculated on insert and updated on background merges.

 Developed by **Anton Popov**.